-As discussed in our previous communication, our Reopening Committee has been monitoring the health situation over the past couple of weeks and together with medical professionals and public health experts, we have decided to begin Tefilah Betzibur (communal prayer service) in an outdoor setting starting with Mincha/Maariv on Sunday July 5th for our first week.
+As discussed in our previous communication, our Reopening Committee has been monitoring the health situation and together with medical professionals and public health experts, we have decided to begin Tefilah Betzibur (communal prayer service) in an outdoor setting starting with Mincha/Maariv on Sunday July 5th for our first week.
 This will give us additional time to slowly build a framework that is as safe as possible, per guidelines offered by the OU.
-After that, we will look to expand to weekday Shacharit and Shabbat services.
+Please scroll to the bottom of this email for information on our expanded Friday and Shabbat services.

 At this time, it is important to state clearly and loudly that during a pandemic no one is halakhically obligated, or should feel socially pressured, to attend communal prayer services.
 The COVID-19 pandemic persists, and there is some level of health-risk involved even in socially distanced, careful, outdoor services.
 We are reestablishing these particular services as a discretionary religious activity in hope that it creates a comforting sacred space for spiritual communal connection.

 If you are unable to attend due to capacity limits or medical conditions, or you are choosing to opt out for any reason, we will be live-streaming all weekday services for the foreseeable future.
 Kabbalat Shabbat services will be virtual as well.
 All live-streaming will take place over CBI’s Zoom link (please contact firstname.lastname@example.org if you haven’t received the link).